NREL/HPC/docs/Documentation/Applications/starccm.md

 Note that you must give the full path of your input file in the script.

 By default, STAR-CCM+ uses open-MPI; However, the performance of open-MPI on Kestrel is poor wheen running on multiple nodes.
-IntelMPI and cray-MPI
+Intel-MPI and cray-MPI are recommended for STAR-CCM+ on Kestrel, while Cray-MPI is expected to have a better performance than Intel-MPI.

 The simulation may be tested in an [interactive job](../Systems/Eagle/Running/interactive_jobs.md) before being submitted to the batch queue.